-- Reinvestment in the state's historic neighborhoods and other resources have raised property values and taxes. - Grants for improvements in parks, trails, preservation of environmental resources, and education brought matching funds to all areas of Arizona. - Maintenance and improvements in natural, cultural, and recreational resources attract tourists and businesses, employees, and individuals who wish to live and work in areas where these amenities exist.
+- Reinvestment in the state's historic neighborhoods and other resources have raised property values and taxes. - Grants for improvements in parks, trails, preservation of environmental resources, and education brought matching funds to all areas of Arizona. - Maintenance and improvements in natural, cultural, and recreational resources attract tourists and businesses, employees, and individuals who wish to live and work in these areas.